Skip to content

 When purchasing a riding mower, you want to make sure to consider a few things.
 The first thing to consider is the size of your lawn.
 If your lawn is less than ½ of an acre, you are likely better off with a push mower.
 If your lawn is above half of an acre, consider a riding mower for comfort and speed purposes.

-To read our other Cub Cadet riding mower reviews, check out the XT1 or XT2 or even the electric Cub Cadet.
+To read our other Cub Cadet riding mower reviews, check out the my experience with the XT1 or read the latest on the XT2 or even the electric Cub Cadet.

 For those with ½ acre to one acre of land, the conventional riding mower or garden tractor with a steering wheel can be great.
 They are relatively straightforward and intuitive to operate.